+The OntoNotes database schema is shown in Figure 1.
 The database tables are shown divided into six logical blocks, with one block for the textual corpus data, and then a block for each type of semantic annotation: Treebank, Proposition Bank, Word Sense, Coreference, and Name Entities.
 Each of the annotation types involves adding additional meta information to the corpus.
 The basic units of annotations are the tokens as defined by the tokenization scheme in the Treebank; all of the annotation layers abide by this constraint.
 In addition, most of the text spans (with a few exceptions) are in alignment with the nodes of trees in the Treebank.
 The exceptional cases are addressed by using token start and end indices to define the spans.